 - You can compare your findings to the findings for the 182 communities that participated in our most recent national study, Arts & Economic Prosperity IV.

 - Our studies employ a highly regarded input-output analysis that is the basis for two Nobel Prizes in economics (our economist will customize an econometric model specifically for your community).

 - The findings from our studies are the most frequently cited statistics used to demonstrate the impact of the arts on our local, state, and national economies.

 Americans for the Arts is proud to partially subsidize these customized studies using the Ruth Lilly Fund for Americans for the Arts and working through our Institute for Community Development and the Arts, with the goal of providing all U.S. communities with affordable access to economic impact research about the nonprofit arts industry.
-While our fees are significant, it is important to note that the cost to hire a for-profit consultancy to conduct a study using similar methodology can be three to four times less, and endeavor at all times to bring this resource to as many people as possible.
+When compared to for-profit consultants using similar methodology, we charge three to four times less, and endeavor at all times to bring this resource to as many people as possible.

 |Type of Region to be Studied||Study Participation Fee|

 |Individual cultural organization, facility, or event||$3,500|

 Ready to learn more?

 First, take a look at our Project Resources: